 — Options Skills (@OptionsSkills) September 6, 2019

-At Options Skills, we get hundreds of people each week from all over the UK and even further afield contacting us and looking to become an electrician, gas engineer or plumber.
+At Options Skills, we get hundreds of people each week from all over the UK and even further afield contacting us and looking to become an electrician or gas engineer.
 We’re seeing more and more people choosing to learn a trade as mature learners.

 Why Learn A Trade?

-Coming from another industry, you have the chance to transfer your existing skills to the trades.
+- Coming from another industry, you can transfer your existing skills to the trades.
 Whether that’s time-management, organisation or even IT skills, you can utilise these skills to give you a head start in the trades industry.

 Research undertaken by Jobbio found that just 23% of Brits are always happy in their jobs.
 In comparison, in a survey by One4All Rewards, they found that over 50% of trades workers scored their workplace happiness at eight or more out of 10.

-Get in touch with Options Skills on 0800 802 1306 today to find out more about our trades training courses.
+Get in touch with Options Skills on 0800 802 1306 today to learn more about our trades training courses.